 The manuscript must be submitted as a Microsoft Word document.
 Other file formats, including PDF documents, are not accepted for the main (text) document.
 The manuscript should contain no clues as to author identity, such as acknowledgments, institutional information, and mention of a specific city.
 Thus, information that might identify the author(s) should be omitted or highlighted in black.
 The first page of the manuscript should include only the title of the manuscript and date of submission.
 All manuscripts must include an abstract of 150−200 words and three to six keywords chosen from terms not used in the manuscript title.
 Line numbers should be embedded in the left margin to facilitate the review process.
 For studies involving humans, the participants section must include a statement certifying that the study received institutional approval and that the participants’ informed consent was obtained.
-Manuscripts should not exceed 35 pages (including references, tables, figures, etc.).
+Manuscripts should not exceed the page length mentioned for each article type above.

 Figures and Photos